 See our Should I Use a Registered Agent Service guide for more information.

 Hiring a service helps you stay up-to-date on legal requirements like filing deadlines, helps find accountants and attorneys, and keeps copies of your corporate documents.

 Peace of Mind

-Hiring a registered agent service will give you peace of mind that you are meeting legal requirements and don’t have to keep track of them, as they can change periodically.
+Hiring a service will give you peace of mind that you are meeting legal requirements and don’t have to keep track of them, as they can change periodically.

-If you hire a registered agent service, you can work whenever you wish and won’t have to be available during regular business hours every day of the week to sign for documents.
+If you hire a service, you can work whenever you wish and won’t have to be available during regular business hours every day of the week to sign for documents.

 Hiring a service will keep your home address out of the public record if you work from home.
 If your office is located outside your home, it will prevent deliveries of sensitive documents during work hours.